 Working Part Time vs Full Time

 Be prepared to spend longer searching for that perfect role, particularly in areas that traditionally rely on a full-time workforce.
-An alternative may be consider asking for additional flexibility in your current role, such as working from home a couple of days each week.
+An alternative may be to consider asking for additional flexibility in your current role, such as working from home a couple of days each week.

-What are your priorities?
+What are Your Priorities?